On the Risk of Cancelable Biometrics: Experimental results

 \subsubsection{Attack on 2PMCC}

-There are two parameters in 2PMCC, namely, $k$ for KL-transform and $c$ for the dimension reduction.
-In our experiment, for simplicity, we assume $c=k$, which indicates no dimension reduction in 2PMCC, and $k \in \{16, 32, 64, 128\}$.
-We also assume the secret $s$ in 2PMCC is set to an identical global parameter, which corresponds to the worse case of stolen parameter.
-In this work, an open-source minutiae extractor, FingerJetFX OSE \cite{fingerjetfx2011openFingerJetFX} is utilized to extract ISO minutiae templates for all fingerprints.
-FVC2002 DB2-A is utilized for simulation.
-FVC2002 DB2-A consists of 100 users with 8 samples per user.
+There are two parameters in 2PMCC, namely, $k$ for the KL-transform and $c$ for the dimension reduction.
+In our experiment, for simplicity we assume $c=k$, which means there is no dimension reduction in 2PMCC, and $k \in \{16, 32, 64, 128\}$.
+We also assume that the secret $s$ in 2PMCC is set to an identical global parameter, which corresponds to the worstcase of a stolen parameter.
+An open-source minutiae extractor, FingerJetFX OSE \, cite{fingerjetfx2011openFingerJetFX}, has been used to extract the ISO minutiae templates for all fingerprints.
+FVC2002 DB2-A has been used for the simulation.
+FVC2002 DB2-A consists of 100 users with eight samples per user.
 The original accuracy performance in EER is calculated with the official protocol\footnote{http://bias.csr.unibo.it/fvc2002/protocol.asp}.

-For the pre-image attack simulation, we set the generated fingerprint image to a square with width and height of 350 with 50 minutiae points because the fingerprints in FVC2002 DB2-A have an average of 52 minutiae points.
-Under pre-image attack, the first fingerprint template of each user is utilized as the compromised template to reconstruct the original minutiae points.
-For the multiple compromised templates scenario, additional two or four templates are utilized to imitate the attack.
-The fingerprint minutiae pre-image are utilized to generate 2PMCC template with the secret in the target system, then, the pre-image is compared with their corresponding target templates.
-Hence $8 \times 100 = 800$ matching scores are collected for SAR computation.
+For the pre-image attack simulation, we set the generated fingerprint image to a square with a width and height of 350 with 50 minutiae points because the fingerprints in FVC2002 DB2-A have an average of 52 minutiae points.
+Under a pre-image attack, the first fingerprint template of each user is used as the compromised template to reconstruct the original minutiae points.
+Then, an additional two or four templates are used for the multiple compromised templates scenario to imitate the attack.
+The fingerprint minutiae pre-image generates a 2PMCC template with the secret in the target system; then, the pre-image is compared with their corresponding target templates.
+Hence $8 \times 100 = 800$ matching scores are collected for the computation of the SAR.

-Table~\ref{table::2pmccresult} tabulates the attack performance on 2PMCC under one compromising template for different $k$ and $c$.
-It is evidenced that the attack can achieve 25.6\% for $k=c=128$, and the original EER=2.05\%.
-We find that SAR under pre-image attack does not increase w.r.t $k$ and $c$.
+Table~\ref{table::2pmccresult} tabulates the attack performance on 2PMCC with one compromised template for different $k$ and $c$.
+It is evidenced that the attack can achieve 25.6\% for $k=c=128$ and the original EER=2.05\%.
+We find that SAR under pre-image attack does not increase w.r.t. $k$ and $c$.
 However, $\Delta$FMR remains stable.
-In Fig.~\ref{Figure::minutiae}, the original and its pre-image are displayed.
-It can be seen that the pre-image do not need to compare with the original minutiae points to generate a 2PMCC template close to the original one.
-In Table~\ref{table::2pmccresult} we can also find that the max leakage decreases as the $k,c$ increases.
-This is consistent with the SAR under pre-image attack and proves that the proposed measurement of information leakage is reasonable.
+In Table~\ref{table::2pmccresult} we can also see that the maximum leakage decreases as $k,c$ increases.
+This is consistent with the SAR under pre-image attack and proves that the proposed measurement of the information leakage is reasonable.